Skip to main content

 Justice Antonio Benjamin

-Honorable Justice Antonio Benjamin
+Honorable Chief Justice Antonio Benjamin

-Justice Antonio Herman Benjamin discussed gender issues within and outside of the judiciary.
+Chief Justice Antonio Herman Benjamin discussed gender issues within and outside of the judiciary.
 Justice sector actors must ensure that women’s rights are fully respected and implemented.
 By the same token, judges and judicial institutions must take an introspective stocktake and assess how they treat women colleagues.

 Opening Ceremony